-The National Park Service will also have a small contact facility near the marina.
+The National Park Service will have contact services near the marina.
 Personnel will contact visitors prior to them launching their boats.
 Information on lake activities and safety will be provided.

 A series of wayside exhibits should be placed throughout the development to continue the story of the Navajo Nation and people of the past and present.